mi-sombra-selva/audio_meta_reader/README.md

   - Number of channels
   - Duration
 - Support for both single file and directory processing
+- Formatted console output in table format
+- Export to CSV and JSON formats
+- Comprehensive logging
 - Extensible architecture for adding new formats

 ## Requirements